unbeGames/RSExtensionTemplate/README.md

 You need to inherit you first class from `BaseExtention` class from `UnbeGames.API` namespace for your extension to be recognized by the game.
 This template already contains such class in the `MyExtension.cs`, but you can create your one and have more than one in the project.
 This will be an entry point to your extension.
 The next step is to override some virtual methods provided in the `BaseExtention` class depending on what you want.
 Here are those methods:

 - `OnStart` is called after all game systems and other extentions were loaded and initialized;
-- `OnEnable` is called when mod was enabled by player or right after initialization if it was already enabled;
+- `OnEnable` is called when extension was enabled by player or right after initialization if it was already enabled;
-- `OnDisable` is called when mod was disabled by the player from the mods window;
+- `OnDisable` is called when extension was disabled by the player from the mods window;
 - `OnGameLoad` is called after game save was loaded;
 - `OnGameShutdown` is called right after game was unloaded.